Cardinals vs. Yankees Player Props Betting Odds

 Arenado Stats

-- Arenado heads into this game looking to extend his three-game hit streak.
-During his last five outings he is hitting .313 with a double, a home run, a walk and four RBI.
+- Arenado has picked up a hit in three games in a row.
+In his last five games he is batting .313 with a double, a home run, a walk and four RBI.

 Arenado Recent Games